Whitney128/Gardening/README.md

 ## Gardening

+Collaborated with a group of three.
+Liz, Julie and myself.

 This website was created to help people find the best plants for them depending on what they are looking for from answering 6 questions.

 You can choose from State, Season, Plant Type,Sun Needs, Soil Needs and features.